nazreen-khan/Assignment/README.md

 # Assignment

-Mail file to run: classification.py or classification.ipynb To view EDA: classification.html
+Main file to run: classification.ipynb or classification.py

+To view EDA: classification.html

 We have dataset with aim of building of classification model on the data.
 The output variable has two classes 0 and 1.
 We have training set with dimensions 3910 X 58 with no null values and all continuous input variables.
 Distribution of output classes is not equal with ~60% of data with class 0.